Skip to content ↓

 * Healthy, confident individuals ready to lead fulfilling lives as valued members of society

-In Maths, we’ll be developing our skills in place value and number operations; mental and written strategies for addition, subtraction, multiplication, and division; problem-solving and reasoning; times tables fluency and measurement later in the term
+In Maths, we’ll be developing our skills in place value and number operations; mental and written strategies for addition, subtraction, multiplication, and division; problem-solving and reasoning; times tables fluency and statistics later in the term.
+We will also be exploring our map skills through the use of coordinate plotting to locate significant castles in Wales.

 We’ll use practical activities, games, and challenges to make learning fun and meaningful.

-This term, we are focusing on the virtues of being eloquent and truthful.
+This term, we are focusing on the virtues of being curious and active.
 These virtues help us grow not only as learners but as kind and respectful individuals.

 Monday